vifm/vifm/README.md

 [![][AA]][A]  [![][FF]][F]  [![][UU]][U]  [![][SS]][S]

 _Latest release is 0.13.
-This file last updated on 04 April 2023._
+This file last updated on 18 January 2025._

 ## Brief Description ##